centreon/centreon-documentation/en/getting-started/installation-first-steps.md

 ## Request your free trial

-Centreon offers you to test all the features of the **Centreon IT edition** for free.
+Centreon offers you the possibility to test all the features of the **Centreon IT edition** for free.
-To do this, go to our website in the **[Try Centreon IT Edition](https://www.centreon.com/en/free-trial/)** section and fill in the form :
+For this purpose, go to our website in the **[Try Centreon IT Edition](https://www.centreon.com/en/free-trial/)** section and fill in the form :

 ![image](../assets/getting-started/it_100_free_token_form.png)

 You will receive an email containing your **token** to try **Centreon IT edition**.

-Now it's time to go to the next chapter to install your Centreon platform.
+Now it is time to move on next chapter to install your Centreon platform.

 ## Setup your first platform

-To setup your first Centreon platform, we suggest using a ready-to-use virtual machine.
+To setup your first Centreon platform, we suggest you to use a ready-to-use virtual machine.

 **Prerequisites**

-These virtual machines are available in OVA format for VMware environment and OVF for Oracle VirtualBox tool.
-Those are based on **Linux CentOS v7** operating system including a Centreon installation allowing to start easially your first monitoring.
+Those virtual machines are available in OVA format for VMware environment and OVF for Oracle VirtualBox tool.
+Those are based on **Linux CentOS v7** operating system including a Centreon installation allowing to easily start your first monitoring.

 The virtual machine needs:

-- Processor.
-Any recent Intel or AMD processor with at least 2 vCPUs should do.
+- Processor: any recent Intel or AMD processor with at least 2 vCPUs should be enough.
-- Memory.
-Depending on your operating systems, you will need at least 1 GB of RAM.
-To get the full experience, you need at least 2 GB of free memory.
+- Memory: depending on your operating system, you will need at least 1 GB of RAM.
+To fully enjoy Centreon's experience, you need at least 2 GB of free memory.
-- Hard disk space.
-The virtual machine requires at least 6.5 GB of free space on your hard disk.
-However, if you want to continue using Centreon, it is recommended to have at least 10 GB because its size will grow over time.
+- Hard Disk storage: The virtual machine requires at least 6.5 GB of free space on your hard disk.
+However, if you want keep using Centreon, it is recommended to have at least 10 GB as its size will grow over time.
-- An Internet access to benefit from the IT-100 free offer
+- An Internet access to benefit from the IT-100 free offer.

 > For a more custom installation, the complete prerequisites are available [here](../installation/prerequisites.html).